The Song of the Stormy Petrel: History

-As the birds discussing the approach of the spring, it is one of the siskins who sings to his comrades "the Song of the Stormy Petrel, which he had overheard somewhere", which appears as the "fantasy's" finale.
+As the birds are discussing the approach of spring, one of the siskins sings to his comrades "the Song of the Stormy Petrel, which he had overheard somewhere", which appears as the "fantasy's" finale.
 In the "Song", the action takes place on an ocean coast, far from the streets of a central Russian town; the language calling for revolution is coded—the proud stormy petrel, unafraid of the storm (that is, revolution), as all other birds cower.

-The publication of this parody of the Russian society was disallowed by the censors; however, apparently because of a censor's mistake, the siskin's "Song" was allowed to be published as a separate piece.
+The publication of this parody of Russian society was disallowed by the censors; however, apparently because of a censor's mistake, the siskin's "Song" was allowed to be published as a separate piece.
 The entire "fantasy" was published in Berlin in 1902.

 The "Song" was first published in the Zhizn magazine in April 1901.
 Gorky was arrested for publishing "The Song", but released shortly thereafter.

 The poem was later referred to as "the battle anthem of the revolution", and the epithet Burevestnik Revolyutsii (The Storm Petrel of the Revolution) soon became attached to Gorky himself.
 According to Nadezhda Krupskaya, "The Song" became one of Lenin's favorite works by Gorky.

 The bird species in the song

-As a poet, Gorky would not pay too much attention to precisely identifying the birds species appearing in his "Song".
+As a poet, Gorky would not have paid too much attention to precisely identifying the birds species appearing in his "Song".
 The Russian word burevestnik (modified by appropriate adjectives) is applied to a number of species in the order Procellariiformes.
 According to Vladimir Dal's Dal's Dictionary, Russia's favorite dictionary in Maxim Gorky's time, burevestnik could be understood as a generic word for all members of the family Procellariidae and Hydrobatidae (including the European storm petrel).

 This Russian word is not, however, used to specifically name any species properly known in English as storm-petrel.
 However, since the Russian burevestnik can be literally parsed by the speaker as 'the announcer of the storm', it was only appropriate for most translators into English to translate the title of the poem as "Stormy Petrel" (or, more rarely, "Storm Petrel").